 - Variations: you can use other cake mixes like orange or lemon and add some extra zest for a more pronounced citrus flavor.
 Or add a touch of ground cinnamon and/or vanilla extract and use brown sugar in the strawberry filling for a sweeter dessert with warmer flavors.

-- Chocolate strawberry dump cake: these two flavors pair very well, so you can use your favorite chocolate cake mix instead and follow the instructions and use the rest of the ingredients in the recipe card.
+- Chocolate strawberry dump cake: these two flavors pair very well, so you can use your favorite chocolate cake mix instead of yellow.
+Follow the instructions and use the rest of the ingredients in the recipe card.

 - Spongier topping: if you want a more doughy, spongy topping and less crumbly, add a tablespoon or two more melted butter.
 It should be moist with no floury patches.
 Be aware that it usually takes longer to be fully baked and that the topping will spread more.